 Happy Thursday!
-Having just successfully completed my first week of academics here in Firenze, I figured it was a good time to tell you about what I’ll be studying over the next few months.
+Having just successfully completed my first academic week here in Firenze, I figured it was a good time to tell you about what I’ll be studying over the next few months.

-What better place to study classical mythology than in a city filled with references to it?
-Everywhere we look (whether in the States of here in Europe) there are references to mythology.
+What better place is there to study classical mythology than in a city filled with references to it?
+Everywhere we look (whether in the US or here in Europe) there are references to classical mythology.
 Now, I’ll be able to understand them.
 I also feel that this class will be particularly interesting to me as a storyteller/writer.
-After all, myths are really just stories that have survived the test of thousands and thousands of years.
-The class will focus specifically on Greek mythology – and I intend to plan a weekend trip to Greece toward the end of the semester to see the places where these stories happened.
+After all, myths are stories that have survived the test of thousands and thousands of years.
+The class will focus specifically on Greek mythology, and I intend to plan a weekend trip to Greece toward the end of the semester to see the places where these stories happened.

 History of Witchcraft